sblakedev/Project-1/README.md

 The header features the hero image.

 * The Classes Section
-The classes section describes the three different group classes available.
+The classes section describes the two group classes available.

 * The Location Section
-The location section features a Google Maps image pinpointing the location of Twinkle Stars.
+The location section features a Google Maps image showing the location of Twinkle Stars.

 * The Footer
-The footer section includes links to the relevant social media sites for Love Running.
+The footer section includes links to the relevant social media sites for Twinkle Stars.
 The links will open to a new tab to allow easy navigation for the user.
 The footer is valuable to the user as it encourages them to keep connected via social media

 * Timetable
+The timetable page has a clear table showing what time the classes are running and on which day.

 * The Sign Up Page
-This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+This page will allow the user to sign up for either a baby class or a toddler class.
+The user will be able to pick one or more days to sign up to.
-Sign Up

 ### Technologies Used

 #### Languages Used
+*HTML5
+*CSS3

 #### Frameworks, Libraries & Progrmas Used
+1. Google Fonts - This was used to import the 'Fredoka' font into the style.css file which is used on all pages throughout the project.
+2. Font Awesome - This was used on all pages throughout the website to add icons for social media links and on the header.

 ### Testing